pc0808f/Taiwanduino/software/README.en.md

 # Software

-**Arduino plugin** contains our board configuration and the library to be used.
-If you have the latest Arduino IDE, you can also use the "Board Manager" and "Library Manager" to download and import these automatically.
+**Arduino plugin** contains our board configuration.
+   If you have the latest Arduino IDE, you can also use *Board Manager* and *Library Manager* to download and import these automatically.

    - Board Configs
 	 - [File] → [Preferences] → [Additional Board Manager URLs] and insert the URL below: https://will127534.github.io/Taiwanduino/package_Taiwanduino_index.json
 	 - [Tools] → [Board: ""] → [Board Manager] and search for "Taiwanduino".